daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 ## Set up the server

 ### Install Wireguard on the server
 Use the [installation method](https://www.wireguard.com/install/) of your choice to install Wireguard.
-I'm on Ubuntu, so I used the `apt` package manager.
+I'm on Ubuntu, so I use the `apt` package manager.
 ```shell
 $ sudo apt install wireguard
 ```
-Now you should be able to use the [`wg`](https://man7.org/linux/man-pages/man8/wg.8.html) command.
+Test that Wireguard installed successfully by running the [`wg`](https://man7.org/linux/man-pages/man8/wg.8.html) command.
+No output means the installation was successful.

 ### Generate the server keys
 Wireguard relies on encrypted keys for authentication between peers.
 Each peer needs to have a private key and an associated public key that's derived from the private key.